-These recently issued or amended standards are not expected to have a significant impact on the amounts recognised in these financial statements when restated on application of these new accounting standards.
+The application of this new accounting standard is not expected to have a significant impact on the amounts recognised in these financial statements.

 (c) Basis of accounting

 The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001 and Australian Accounting Standards.
 The financial report has also been prepared on a historical cost basis, except for investment properties and derivative financial instruments that have been measured at fair value.